-- Advance the use of wood in apartments, mid-rise and taller wood structures in high potential regions of the U.S. - Advance the use of wood in commercial, institutional and recreational buildings in the U.S.

-- Assist architects, builders and developers to understand the benefits of incorporating more wood in their projects and / or converting projects to wood from other materials. - Provide technical advice and education to help architects, builders and developers in the U.S. capitalize on advanced wood technologies and related engineering systems.
+- Advance the use of wood in apartments, mid-rise and taller wood structures in high potential regions of the U.S. - Advance the use of wood in commercial, institutional and recreational buildings in the U.S. - Assist architects, builders and developers to understand the benefits of incorporating more wood in their projects and/or converting projects to wood from other materials. - Provide technical advice and education to help architects, builders and developers in the U.S. capitalize on advanced wood technologies and related engineering systems.

-Per formance Measure 2016/17 Actual 2017/18 Forecast 2018/19 Target 2019/20 Target 2020/21 Target 2.3 Total sales (USD, millions) of wood attributable to directly influenced and converted projects - U.S. non-residential and multi-storey/multi-family residential construction markets 1 128 130 144 158 172
+Perform nance Measure 2017/18 Actual 2018/19 Forecast 2019/20 Target 2020/21 Target 2021/22 Target to U. otal sales (USD, millions) of wood attributable directly influenced and converted projects - .S. non-residential and multi-storey/multi-mily residential construction markets 1 \$157 \$160 \$181 \$198 \$219 or greater

-1Data Source: U.S. WoodWorks Program.
+1 Data Source: U.S. WoodWorks program.

-This measure tracks success in increasing wood usage in the U.S. in commercial, institutional and multi-family residential/mid-rise segment.
-Most single-family housing in North America uses wood frame construction as the primary building method.
-However, wood has a smaller share of non-residential structures and of multi-storey, multi-family residences.
-The forest industry in B.C., the rest of Canada and in the U.S. has a strong interest in seeing wood products secure a much higher market penetration in this segment.
+This measure tracks success in increasing wood usage in the U.S. in commercial, institutional and multi-family residential / mid-rise segment.
+Most single-family housing in North America uses wood frame construction as the primary building method; however, wood has a smaller share of non-residential structures and of multi-storey, multi-family residences.
+The forest industry in B.C., the rest of Canada and in the U.S., has a strong interest in seeing wood products secure a much higher market penetration in this segment.
 To this end, FII supports the U.S. WoodWorks program to deliver education and technical advisory activities that assist architects, builders and developers to incorporate more wood into projects, as well as convert projects from other materials to wood.
-Efforts focus on a range of building types (i.e., multi-storey/multi-family, non-residential, taller buildings).
+Efforts focus on a range of building types (i.e., multi-storey/multi-family, non-residential, taller buildings) and systems (wood-frame, mass timber, hybrid).
 This diversification strategy will help expand the influence of the program across the construction sector while protecting suppliers against market fluctuations in any one particular segment of the building sector.

 The ability to achieve performance measure 2.3 is contingent upon the performance of FII's funding recipient in its delivery of Market Initiatives programming and on other external factors impacting construction activity in the U.S., such as the level of real estate investment and the process for approving and implementing building code changes.
 The target is based on the incremental increase in the value of wood sales that are generated in the year through projects converted and/or influenced by program activities tracked by FII funded partners6.
-The 2017/18 target was set at USD \$130 million; FII anticipates meeting this target.
+The 2018/19 target was set at USD \$144 million; FII anticipates exceeding this target at \$160 million.
+Forward looking targets have been raised from those included in the 2018/19 Service Plan.
+This anticipates an increase in the use of wood in U.S. multi-storey, non-residential, and multi-family construction projects, as mass timber solutions now allow for larger and taller wood structures.